 The MAT program is available for those holding a baccalaureate degree in a field other than education.
 The purpose of the initial certification program is to prepare graduate students to become well-qualified teachers by their completion of one of our state-approved education programs.
-Students may elect one of the following initial certification programs: Early Childhood, Art Education, Elementary, Middle Level, Intellectual Disabilities, Learning Disabilities, or
+Students may elect one of the following initial certification programs: Early Childhood w/Elementary Add-On, Art Education, Middle Level, Intellectual Disabilities, Learning

-Secondary Education.
+Disabilities, or Secondary Education.
 See the Converse website www.converse.edu for important MAT program requirements and benchmarks, and the current program worksheets.